 These are not quick-fix tips.
 But, they can work wonders when you use them properly.

 Being a realist, I know reading these instructions is not going to change your selling skills overnight.
 However, I believe if you accept the premises on which they are made, their effectiveness will seep into your selling skills.
 If you actively practice them, you can expect to see better results for your efforts.

 Don’t fall prey to making your art career a prisoner to irrational feelings or emotions about selling.

 Buyers will be buyers.
 You can no more mesmerize them into buying than you can bore them into it either.
 Your job is to make art people want to own, then to build a case why they should buy, and finally to always, always ask for a buying decision.
 The more astute you become at each task, the greater your reward for your effort.

-You can learn to identify your prospects and to do your best to steer them to a favorable buying decision.
+You can learn to identify your prospects and do your best to steer them to a favorable buying decision.
 You can use everything discussed here and still be ethical and honorable.
-Besides, what ever means tilted a sale your way, you should rest easy knowing you have a fair return policy for those sales where the buyer has remorse or other reasons for reversing a decision.
+Besides, whatever means tilted a sale your way, you should rest easy knowing you have a fair return policy for those sales where the buyer has remorse or other reasons for reversing a decision.

 Your buyers are adults with full capabilities of processing your offers and deciding to take them or not.
 If you wait until someone asks you to buy, you reduce your odds of making sales and being as successful as possible.
 Every day, people trade success for staying in their comfort zone.
 Don’t make the mistake of making your career a prisoner to any negative misplaced feelings about using sophisticated sales techniques to help.

 You will sell more art just by offering more and more often.
 As the famous Nike slogan goes, “Just Do It!”